Yellowstone National Park

 ANNUAL AND LIFETIME PASSES

-The entrance fee is waived if you have an Annual Yellowstone Passport or an Interagency Annual Pass, Interagency Senior Pass, Interagency Access Pass or Military Annual Pass.
+The entrance fee is waived if you have an Annual Yellowstone Passport or an America the Beautiful Annual Pass, America the Beautiful Senior Pass, America the Beautiful Access Pass or Military Annual Pass.
 Obtain passes at any national park, monument or recreation area.
 Yellowstone Passports are available at all park entrances.

 (lifetime for US citizens or permanent residents age 62 and older)